-Are you in your final year of an approved program of study to become a dental practitioner?
+In your final year of an approved program of study and excited about starting work as a dental practitioner?

 There is a range of registration categories under which a dental practitioner can practise in Australia.
 Different divisions apply to different types of registration.
 Categories of dental practitioner registration are: